sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

 The data provider method to be used is specified using the ``@dataProvider`` annotation.

-A data provider method must be ``public`` and either return an array of arrays or an object that implements the ``Iterator`` interface and yields an array for each iteration step.
+A data provider method must return an array of arrays or an object that implements the ``Iterator`` interface and yields an array for each iteration step.
 For each array that is part of the collection the test method will be called with the contents of the array as its arguments.

 .. code-block:: php
     :caption: Using a data provider that returns an array of arrays